julietmwong27/Respirometry/PreSens_SOP.md

 1. In the Sensors tab, select "New".
 1. Type in the name for your sensor (Ex.
 OXY_CH1) and select the probe type listed on your probe description sheet (Ex.
 PSt7_10)
+1. Fill in the information as provided by the data sheet for the specific sensor you're calibrating.
+    1. Only use the information in the gray boxes for Phase Signal and Temperature.
+    1. Be sure to select the correct units for Temperature (Celcius) and Oxygen (umol/L or your preferrered units).
+    1. Note the User Signal Intensity: this value may be 0 or 1 depending on the specific sensor.
+    1. Batch ID breaks down into 4 number groups: first two digits are the Year, second two digits are the Month, third two digits are the Day, and the three digits after the dash are the Sequence.
+    1. Leave Lot Nr blank.
 1. Select the appropriate OXY_CH# probe and Channel #, then click “Assign to” to link the coupled O2 and Temp probes to each Channel.
-1.

 <a name="Troubleshooting"></a> **Troubleshooting**